 Investing in Iroquois Valley provides us with resources to improve soil health in our growing portfolio of farms.
 Healthy soil is key to the fertility of an acre of farmland, the nutritional content of food, the health of the farm ecosystem, and the ability of the farm to perform in the face of severe climate events like drought and flood.
-All of these environmental advantages also make a direct impact on the productivity, and therefore profitability, of a farm.
+These benefits also make a direct impact on the productivity, and therefore profitability, of a farm.